 The BEST recipes are the ones that sound impressive (like you’ve been slaving away in the kitchen all day), look appetizing, and taste unbelievable.
 Cherry Clafoutis ticks all those boxes.

 There’s a reason why this French dessert is regarded as a classic; It’s full of fresh cherry flavour and has an unbelievably comforting egg custard/baked flan-like texture.
-Serve warm with a light dusting of powdered sugar and maybe just a little vanilla ice cream.

 If you’ve ever made a Dutch oven pancake, you will notice that it is very similar in style and texture to a clafoutis.
 Both are simple to prepare and highly customizeable.
 I highly recommend any leftover slices of this clafoutis to be eaten at breakfast!

 What is Cherry Clafoutis?